 We are all on the move more and more so a hat that can be packed away easily in a travel bag which doesn’t lose its shape would be ideal.

-A hat which is which is light is much more comfortable to wear.
+A hat which is light is much more comfortable to wear.
 Also, if you are travelling around a lot it makes sense to have a hat that is lightweight so that you can carry it with ease.

 If you are wearing your hat on a windy day or would like to let your friend with a different size headwear your hat it helps if you can adjust the size accordingly.

 A chin strap helps you keep your hat on in windy conditions.
 Look for a sun hat with a chin strap that is removable so you can utilise it only when you need to.

 Solbari Sun Protection offers a range of award-winning UPF50+ sun hats which include features highlighted above.
 Solbari is the leading Australian sun protective clothing brand with customers in over 75 countries.